davidhildebrand/hildebrand16_web/index.md

 ### **Introduction**

-The goal of this guide is to familiarize users with the Hildebrand16 electron micrograph (EM) dataset and the tools used to serve it.
-The dataset is a collection of serial-section electron microscopy image volumes acquired at different resolutions that collectively encompass the anterior quarter of one 5.5 days post-fertilization larval zebrafish.
+The goal of this guide is to familiarize users with the Hildebrand16 electron microscopy (EM) image database and the tools used to serve it.
+The database consists of a collection of serial-section EM (ssEM) image volumes acquired at different resolutions that collectively encompass the anterior quarter of one 5.5 days post-fertilization larval zebrafish.

-We generated this dataset to study the anatomy of the larval zebrafish brain--which is included in its entirety--and peripheral nervous system.
+We generated the datasets that form this database to study the anatomy of the larval zebrafish brain--which is included in its entirety--and peripheral nervous system.
 Toward this goal, we reconstructed and annotated some features of the nervous system, namely myelinated neuronal processes, which are also available for browsing or analysis.
-Many non-neuronal tissues are captured in the dataset.
+Many non-neuronal tissues are captured in the database.

 ----------

 ### **Software**

 All electron micrographs and reconstructions are hosted using the [Collaborative Annotation Toolkit for Massive Amounts of Image Data (CATMAID)](http://catmaid.org/).
 CATMAID is designed to aid in the annotation and sharing of image datasets.
-This guide serves as an initial reference to help users navigate the CATMAID instance we use to host the dataset.
+This guide serves as an initial reference to help users navigate the CATMAID instance we use to host the database.
 For a more thorough understanding of the software and its functionality, please visit the [CATMAID documentation page](http://catmaid.readthedocs.org/).
 Note that using the Google Chrome browser for interacting with CATMAID is highly recommended.

 ----------